machineware-gmbh/vcml/doc/logging.md

 ----
 ## Exceptions
 The logging system is typically also used for exception reporting.
-MWR generally uses the class `mwr::report` for exceptions, so a basic approach to exception handling would be:
+Libmwr generally uses the class `mwr::report` for exceptions, so a basic approach to exception handling would be: